Health Indicator Report of Obesity in Pregnancy

 DenominatorTotal number of live births.

-Healthy People Objective MICH-16.5:Had a healthy weight prior to pregnancy
+Healthy People Objective MICH-16.5:Increase the proportion of women delivering a live birth who had a healthy weight prior to pregnancy

 U.S. Target: 53.4 percent

 How Are We Doing?The percentage of Utah women with a healthy BMI prior to pregnancy in 2013 was 53.5%, meeting the new Healthy People objective.
 However, the percentage of women with a normal prepregnancy BMI has decreased over the last decade.
 The decrease in normal BMI is paired with an increase in the percentage of women with an obese prepregnancy BMI.
 The proportion of women with an obese prepregnancy BMI increased to 18.5% in 2013.

 How Do We Compare With the U.S.?Currently, there are no nationally comparative data on prepregnancy BMI as the National Center for Health Statistics does not report on this measure.
 With the new Healthy People objective, data are available via the Pregnancy Risk Assessment Monitoring System (PRAMS).
 In 2011 (latest data available), Utah had the fourth lowest rate of prepregnancy obesity (16.7%) among the 27 PRAMS states reporting.
 The range ran from a low of 13.9% in Hawaii to a high of 25.6% in Oklahoma.